anonymousase26/orbis/README.md

-# ORBiS
+# ORBiS: Guiding Symbolic Execution Techniques to Maximize Option-Related Branch Coverage

-ORBiS: Guiding Symbolic Execution Techniques to Maximize Option-Related Branch Coverage
+This repository presents the data and results for the paper "ORBiS: Guiding Symbolic Execution Techniques to Maximize Option-Related Branch Coverage"

 #
 ### Build ORBiS